-Effective immediately, I'm no longer taking in work until, at the earliest, the Fall of 2022.
+Effective immediately, I'm no longer taking in work until, at the earliest, the Spring of 2023.
 This is so I can address my back-log and will only make exceptions for prior commercial customers.
 My back-log is such that this is, at best, a guess and it could be later.
 I will remove this banner when things change.
 I do not make any recommendations.Back to Mike's Clock Clinic's Main Web Page

 Copyright © 1995-2022 Michael P. Murray & Mike's Clock Clinic

 Mike's Clock Clinic Memberships: Clocksmiths & NAWCC P. O. Box 562 1151 D Street Fossil, OR 97830-0562 Phone: 541-370-2440 E-mail address: Mike@atmosclock.us (Preferred method of contact) My Web site is located at http://www.atmosclock.us/ Main FTP site is located at http://www.atmosman.com/earthpdf.html

 A complete mechanical overhaul with a two year labor warranty is $300.00 for any 400-day (anniversary) clock.
 I do not work on battery driven clocks.